 Method of Payment: A flat-fee arrangement is strong evidence of an independent contractor relationship.
 Although, it may be customary for hourly fees with professions like CPAs and attorneys.

-It will also look like an independent contractor relationship if there are no reimbursement of expenses.
+It will also look like an independent contractor relationship exists if there are no reimbursement of expenses.

 Intent: Do the parties truly believe there is an independent contractor relationship?
 A key to this is if there is a written contract